TruncatedDinoSour/armour/doc/d/pDB-1.md

 Of course, just as all algorithms presented in this document, it is all theoretical, and your implementation may (and most likely will) differ.
-These algorithms are just here to give you a simple base algorithm you can optimize later in the future so you understand the logic behind it all.
+These algorithms are just here to give you a simple base algorithm you can optimize later in the future so you understand the logic behind it.

 ## Security, clients, feedback & questions